Conceptual Organization of the Master of Science Program

 Graduate Program Coordinator

-Calumet School of Nursing
+Purdue Calumet College of Nursing

-The School of Nursing at Purdue University Calumet offers graduate studies leading to a Master of Science degree with a Major in Nursing.
+The College of Nursing at Purdue University Calumet offers graduate studies leading to a Master of Science degree with a Major in Nursing.
 The graduate nursing program prepares nurses as clinical nurse specialists (Adult Health or Critical Care), family nurse practitioners, or nurse executives.
 Our graduates are capable of assuming diverse leadership roles in clinical practice.
 The program is part of the Graduate School of Purdue University and is accredited by the National League for Nursing Accrediting Commission.

 If you are interested in meeting new challenges, broadening your professional perspective, and pursing advanced practice in nursing, this program is tailored for you.
 We offer students: